realworldocaml/book/book/first-class-modules/README.md

 ```

 We'll run this command-line interface from a standalone program by
-putting the above code in a file, and adding the following code launch
+putting the above code in a file, and adding the following to launch
 the interface.

 ```ocaml file=examples/correct/query_handler_loader/query_handler.ml,part=1